syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

-You can download the source code of binding the GridTextColumn.CellTextSize properties sample [here]()

-## Binding GridPickerColumn ItemsSource from ViewModel
+## Binding PickerColumn ItemsSource from ViewModel

-You can assign any object typed collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) to display a list of items in the `GridPickerColumn` when entering edit mode.
+Bind any collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) to display a list of items in the `GridPickerColumn` when entering edit mode using the below code snippet.

-Refer the below code to bind the ItemsSource of GridPickerColumn from the ViewModel.

 {% highlight xaml %}